Last updated 6th February 2023

 STEP 1: Meet the requirements.
 By meeting all seven requirements listed below, British Fencing will be able to confirm your public liability insurance for coaching delivery.

-STEP 2: Once you have obtained all of the documents listed below, upload your certificates (except your DBS, please see no.3 for further details) to your Sport80 member account.
-If you are having problems to upload your files, you can, alternatively:
+STEP 2: Upload certificates.
+Once you have obtained all of the documents listed below, upload your certificates (except your DBS, please see no.3 for further details) to your Sport80 member account.
+Watch this short video to learn how to upload certificates.

 STEP 3: Registration completion.
 Upon receipt of all of these documents, British Fencing will add you to the Current British Fencing Coach Register.
 You can then share that you are a registered coach.